M-Rayan-Shaikh/Learning-Management-System-LMS-/README.md

 Admin: Username: admin Password: admin123

-Or: Username: Ahmad Password: admin123
+Or: Username: Rayan Password: rayan123

 Notes
 The application uses local text files for database storage.
 Ensure the executable has write permissions to the working directory.